skooter500/DT228-OOP-2015/README.md

 - Lear how to use the Eclipse debugger
 - Learn how to link with external jar files in Eclipse
 - Learn a little bit about how sound works
+- Improve your computational thinking skills by implementing the zero crossings algorithm.

 Today lets use Eclipse and Processing with the Minim library to implement a simple pitch detection algorithm called Zero Crossings in order to figure out the musical note that is playing.
 Feel free to use IntelliJ instead if you prefer.